All Episodes

 Supreme Court reaffirmed the libs.

-Wait till I hear about this.
+Wait till they hear about this.

-This is gonna tick them off.
+This is going to tick them off.

 Supreme Court today reaffirmed its two-year-old decision allowing corporations to spend freely to influence elections.

-Citizens United, when they get past Arizona here, and they get to this, whatever good vibe they got from Arizona is going to be totally destroyed.
+Citizens United, when they get past Arizona here and they get to this, whatever good vibe they got from Arizona is going to be totally destroyed.

-They're going to be livid over this.
+They are going to be livid over this.

-Five to four vote by Anat Zilash.
+Five to four vote by Anat's eyelash.

 The court's conservative justices, it says here, said that the decision in the Citizens United case in 2010 applies to state campaign finance laws and guarantees corporate and labor union interests the right to spend freely to advocate for or against candidates.